nicohlr/ipychart/docs/docs/user_guide/config.md

 #### Callbacks argument

 The tooltips can be customized with callback functions.
-Callback function are javascript function inputed into the chart to do some specific actions.
+Callback functions are javascript functions inputed into the chart to do some specific actions.
 To learn how to use callback function in ipychart, you can read [the callback functions section of the documentation]().

-All tootltips functions are called with the same arguments: a `tooltip` item and the `data` object passed to the chart.
+All tooltips functions are called with the same arguments: a `tooltip` item and the `data` object passed to the chart.
 Therefore, you can render tooltips using your data.
 All functions must return either a string or an array of strings.
 Arrays of strings are treated as multiple lines of text.

 ``` py
 options = {